Student loan debt is a serious issue. It's also the focus of a new game show.

 And yet some critics have already pounced on the premise of the show, suggesting that the very concept is flippant and insensitive.
 "The Student Loan Game Show 'Paid Off' Is a Cruel Joke," said one headline on Paste, an online magazine.
 The show "treats student loan debt more as the theme of a party than a public crisis that exists for identifiable reasons," Paste wrote.

 TruTV, for its part, pushed back against such criticism.
-Lesley Goldman, the network's senior vice president of development and original programming, said the "intention" of the show is to show that student loan debt is a "ridiculous crisis."
+Lesley Goldman, the network's senior vice president of development and original programming, said the "intention" is to show that student loan debt is a "ridiculous crisis."

 "The best way to address the issue is with a ridiculous game show," Goldman said.